GetStream/stream-video-swift/docusaurus-old/docs/iOS/guides/quickstart/audio-room.md

 }
 ```

-The code does three interesting things:
+The code does three exciting things:

 1. It adds a `ToolbarItem` and places it on the trailing side (with `placement: .navigationBarTrailing`)
 2. Call the previously created `.logout` function when the user taps the button